 The volume levels of the audio from remote units assigned to the call channel buttons can be individually adjusted to compensate for varying talk levels.
 This can be done during a call if required.
 To adjust the channel volume, press the rotary encoder control which will then flash to indicate that volume adjustment mode has been initiated.
 This mode will automatically cancel if no further action is taken within 3 seconds.
 Then select a channel to adjust by pressing the associated channel button.
 The rotary encoder control and the selected channel button will now flash using the colour assigned to the default function for that channel.
-The front panel display immediately switches to the channel volume screen which shows the current level as a sliding scale.
+The LEDs around the rotary control show the current level in a similar way to the speaker and headphone volume.
 Turn the rotary encoder control to adjust the volume level.
-The volume screen will automatically close if no adjustments have been made for 1.5 seconds.
-Alternatively, the screen can be closed manually by pressing the rotary encoder.
+The volume adjustment mode will automatically cancel if no adjustments have been made for 1.5 seconds, or if the rotary control button is pressed.